flutter/website/src/docs/codelabs/layout-basics.md

 additional space lying around.
 You can use the `mainAxisAlignment` property to control how the `Row` aligns its children within that space.

-There are six different values available in the `MainAxisAlignment` enum:
+There are six different values available in the `MainAxisAlignment` menu:

 * `MainAxisAligment.start`<br>
    Place all children as close to the start of the `Row` as possible